the-drunk-coder/megra/Tutorial/00a_Installation_new.md

 a lot of experience with the Common Lisp environment.

 ## Linux
-I assume you have the following programs up and running:
+Make sure you have the following programs up and running:

 * JACK (jack2 preferred)
-* SuperCollider
+* SuperCollider (3.8 or later)
 * sc3-plugins
 * gcc